hbeni/fgcom-mumble/README.md

  debug code that will print lots of stuff to the terminal window when running the plugin
   - `make plugin` will build just the the plugin for linux
   - `make plugin-win64` will build it for windows
+  - `make release` builds a tar.gz and a zip containing linux/windows binaries

 ### Debugging issues
 When you cannot hear other pilots or are unable to transmit on the radios, you can check the following:

 - Make sure, your mumble is operational otherwise (so you can talk with others)
+- Try to check against the FGCOM-Echo bot (tune 911.00)
 - Check that you are not transmitting when you expect incoming messages (Radios are halfduplex -> look at your mumble symbol)
 - Recheck the tuned frequencies and volume of radio and, if present, audio panel
 - Make sure the radio is operable (powered, switched on, serviceable)
 - Check that you really are in range (low altitude severely limits your available range!)
-- Try to leave and rejoin the channel
+- Try to leave and rejoin the channel, so the plugin reinitializes
-- Look at the plugins debug messages (start mumble from terminal; probably make a debug build for that)
+- Look at the plugins debug messages (start mumble from terminal; you need to make a debug build for that)

 Server
 -------------------